 15.8% of Germans said yes together with the 39,2% of the English and 32,5 % of the Americans.

-This survey also shed light on the fact that the percentage of people that are interested in receiving a personalized experience in exchange of sharing their personal data, even with a trusted website, is not as high as businesses probably expect (14.3% in Germany, 23,9% in the UK, 20,8% in the USA).
+This survey also shed light on the fact that the percentage of people that are interested in receiving a personalized experience in exchange for sharing their personal data, even with a trusted website, is not as high as businesses probably expect (14.3% in Germany, 23,9% in the UK, 20,8% in the USA).

 The “new oil industry”

 In an article from May 2017, The Economist defined the data industry as the new oil industry.
-The article suggested that the antitrust authorities should review their methods of judgment in order to avoid a data economy ruled by few giants.
-And again, the huge power those companies (Facebook, Google, Amazon etc) have on data (and therefore on the privacy of people) was underlined, reminding that this is the biggest source of their income.
+The article suggested that the antitrust authorities should review their methods of judgment in order to avoid a data economy ruled by a few giants.
+And again, the huge power those companies (Facebook, Google, Amazon, etc) have on data (and therefore on the privacy of people) was underlined, reminding that this is the biggest source of their income.
 According to LSE Business Review (2016), advertisement accounted for 92% of Facebook revenue and above 90% of Google revenue.
 This is equal to approximately 60,000 million $.

 Who has more to gain?

 This citation of the LSE article states that: “The generated value from personal data can in principle benefit online platforms, firms, and consumers.
 Personal data can remove information asymmetries and facilitate efficient transactions.
 Online platforms collect data from consumers, which they use for attracting advertisers.
 They process consumers’ data and share the main outcomes with their advertisers.
 By doing so, they incentivize them to develop better quality services and products that better suit individuals.
-In this way, market demand increases and firms can realize higher revenues.
+In this way, market demand increases, and firms can realize higher revenues.
 Consumers, meanwhile, receive advertisements for goods that are closer to their preferences and needs.”.